Researchers in the Vallance Lab

 Postdoctoral Fellow

 I am a Postdoctoral Research Fellow co-supervised by Dr. Michael Kobor and Dr. Bruce Vallance at the University of British Columbia & BC Children’s Hospital Research Institute.
 I received my PhD in microbiology & immunology from UBC in the lab of Dr. Brett Finlay, where I developed the first animal model to examine the impact of postnatal exposure to multiple micronutrient deficiencies on the gut microbiome and gut resistome (collection of antibiotic resistance genes and their mechanisms).
 I also created a mouse model to study a phenomenon known as the double burden of malnutrition and a maternal micronutrient deficient model.
-Presently, my work investigates the epigenetic signatures that contribute to inflammatory bowel disease (IBD) in children and how these might be used as clinical biomarkers for diagnosis, prognosis, and precision nutrition.
+Presently, my work focuses on understanding the epigenetic and functional impact of malnutrition in pediatric inflammatory bowel disease (IBD).
 As a wife and mom of 5, I enjoy spending time baking, walking, watching epic movies, and learning Mandarin with my family.

 Awards